r-lib/textshaping/README.md

 For an example of a package that uses textshaping to support advanced text layout see [ragg](https://ragg.r-lib.org).

 A big thanks to [Behdad Esfahbod](http://behdad.org) who is the main author of both FriBidi and HarfBuzz and has been very helpful answering questions during the cause of development.

 ## Installation

-For now you can install the package with devtools:
+You can install textshaping from CRAN with `install.packages("textshaping)`.
+For the development version you can install it from Github with devtools:

 ``` r
 devtools::install_github("r-lib/textshaping")